trevershick/seisei/README.md

 [![Coverage Status](https://coveralls.io/repos/github/trevershick/ldap-test-utils/badge.svg?branch=master)](https://coveralls.io/github/trevershick/seisei?branch=master)

 #Releases
+v0.1.2 - currently installed at [seisei.shick.io](seisei.shick.io) - this version sees the addition of autocompletion.
+All directives are accessible through the autocomplete mechanism.

-v0.1.1 - currently installed at [seisei.shick.io](seisei.shick.io) - the 0.1.1 release introduces the use of [Java Faker](https://github.com/DiUS/java-faker) to expand the capabilities of Seisei.
+v0.1.1 - the 0.1.1 release introduces the use of [Java Faker](https://github.com/DiUS/java-faker) to expand the capabilities of Seisei.
 The examples have all been updated as well and the 'samples' UI is now collapsed by default.

 # Description
 Seisei is a simple tool that allows you to specify a JSON template and statically or dynamically publish an endpoint that has CORS disabled which you can then use any way you see fit (within reason).
 It's currently deployed at http://seisei.shick.io and is free for general use.